dapr/docs/daprdocs/content/en/operations/troubleshooting/api-logs-troubleshooting.md

 ## Overview

 API logs have different, configurable verbosity levels and is applicable for both HTTP and GRPC calls.
-The levels outlined below are the same for both system components and the Dapr sidecar process/container:

 1. info
 2. debug